Communications and Development Intern

-The Thomas B. Fordham Institute, a leading national education-reform think tank, seeks a communications and development intern to support its D.C. office this fall.
+The Thomas B. Fordham Institute, a leading national education-reform think tank, seeks a communications and development intern to support its D.C. office this spring.
 This person will assist in a number of nonprofit-management tasks critical to maintaining and improving strong media and foundation relations.
 Regular duties include the following:

 - Creating dissemination strategies and promoting Fordham’s research and events to new audiences